JosephLai241/URS/README.md

 When exporting raw comments, all top-level comments are listed first, followed by second-level, third-level, etc.

+Of all scrapers included in this program, this takes the longest to scrape.
+Scraping speed will also depend on the post's popularity and your internet connection speed.

 ***NOTE:*** You cannot specify the number of raw comments returned.
-The program with scrape all comments from the post, which may take a while depending on the post's popularity.
+The program with scrape all comments from the submission.

-The file names will follow this format: `"c-POST_TITLE DATE.[FILE_FORMAT]"`
+The file names will follow this format: `"c-[POST_TITLE]-[N_RESULTS]-results.[FILE_FORMAT]"`

 # How to get Reddit API Credentials for PRAW